metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Teddy Bridgewater can't really throw the ball outside the numbers, at least against man coverage.
 Pretty disappointing.

 Baltimore's defense giving up significant YAC to tailbacks.

+Teddy seems all too willing to hold the ball, even against a team that loves to blitz as much as Baltimore.